-I grew up in Nottingham, then lived in East London for seven years before moving North West.
-I’ve lived in the Lake District since 2007
+I grew up in Nottingham, then lived in East London for seven years before moving north-west in 2006.
+I’ve lived in the Lake District since 2007.

-I write poetry and nonfiction, with a focus on place, nature, and disability.
+My published writing is mostly poetry and nonfiction (memoir, biography and social and cultural history and criticism), with a focus on place, nature, and disability.

-My nonfiction includes Barbellion long-listed biography, Recovering Dorothy: The Hidden Life of Dorothy Wordsworth (Saraband, 2021): the first to focus on Dorothy’s later life and illness, and place her into Disability History.
+My first published nonfiction book was Barbellion long-listed biography, Recovering Dorothy: The Hidden Life of Dorothy Wordsworth (Saraband, 2021): the first to focus on Dorothy’s later life and illness, and place her into Disability History.

 My memoir exploring place, belonging and chronic illness, Some Of Us Just Fall: on nature and not getting better, was published by Sceptre in July 2023, and in the US and Canada by Unnamed in March 2024.
 It was awarded Lakeland Book of the Year in 2024, and longlisted for the Wainwright Prize for Nature Writing, 2024.

-Her third nonfiction book The Company of Owls (Elliott and Thompson: 2024) is longlisted for the Wainwright Prize for Nature Writing, 2025, and will be published in the US and Canada by Milkweed in February 2026.
+My third nonfiction book The Company of Owls (Elliott and Thompson: 2024) was longlisted for the Wainwright Prize for Nature Writing, 2025, and published in the US and Canada by Milkweed in February 2026.

 In 2022 I became a Fellow of the Royal Society of Literature.